lirmm/waves-core/docs/dev_doc/api_user_doc.rst

 ==================

-This documentation intends to help front edn developers to integrate WAVES-core form api service.
+This documentation intends to help front end developers to integrate WAVES-core form api service.

 ...